The Complete Guide

 Best for Broadway pre-show dinner

 The strongest pre-theater dining neighborhood in the city.
 Dense with good restaurants along 9th and 10th Avenues, close enough to walk to every Broadway house, and priced more reasonably than the Times Square blocks.
-The go-to for a proper dinner before a show.

 Midtown West